Mount Docker External Volumes in Confluent Platform

 Important

 As of Confluent Platform 7.5, ZooKeeper is deprecated for new deployments.
 Confluent recommends KRaft mode for new deployments.
-For more information, see KRaft Overview.
+For more information, see KRaft Overview for Confluent Platform.

-On the Docker host (VirtualBox VM for example), create the directories:
+1. On the Docker host (VirtualBox VM, for example), create the directory:

-# Make sure the user has the read and write permissions.
+# Make sure the user has read and write permissions.

 docker run -d \